module Z80::Program

 # File lib/z80/labels.rb, line 61 def [](label) label = label.first while label.is_a?(Array) if label.respond_to?(:to_label) || label.is_a?(Register) label[] elsif label.is_a?(Condition) raise Syntax, "Invalid pointer argument." else Label.new(label.to_i, 1)[] end end

-Returns an unnamed, immediate label at an absolute address
+Returns an unnamed, immediate label at an absolute address of the optional type.

 Options: